akshitj1/faster/README.md

 - visualization of trajectory, (space/free/occ) grids, gazebo physics simulation.

 with limitations:
+- Controller is useless as it assumes perfect tracking with unbounded actuation.
+Even take-off uses pseudo p-controller to set altitude iteratively.
 - Unknown and occupancy grid are of world dimensions.
 Memory costly.
 - for ellipse inflation in safe flight corridor, all points are checked iteratively. points clipped to cube vertices. time costly
 - uses perfect state directly from simulation